codesydney/rag-playbook-simple/README.md

     - Inside VS Code, I have to install the Jupyter Notebook extension, it installs a kernel and I have to choose Python environment instead of Jupyiter server.
     - I also signed up for a Google Gemini API as we will use Gemini here.
     - Installation of required libraries.
+    - It took few seconds to install these dependencies.

 ### 2. Import Libraries
 ##### Notes: